• Skip to primary navigation

 Trust

-Trust between healthcare practitioner and client is something that develops over time, however you do need to sometimes “take a leap of faith” and not overthink recommendations.
-All of us can fall into a habit of overthinking that can get in the way of making progress.
-I welcome questions and also suggestions of things you’d like to try as long as you give my recommendations an honest shot.
-Don’t let your mind get in the way of making good decisions!
+Trust between healthcare practitioner and client is something that develops over time, however you do need to "take a leap of faith" and not overthink recommendations.
+Many of us can fall into a habit of overthinking that can get in the way of making progress.
+Google and Chat GPT can also create more confusion.
+I welcome questions and also suggestions of things you'd like to try as long as you give my recommendations an honest shot.
+Don't let your mind get in the way of making good decisions!
 Having someone objectively looking at your health - along with the wisdom you have about your own health - is an opportunity to make meaningful progress with your health.

 Email communication